-Environmental factors have continued to be further enhanced by fine tuning the Building Management System and pupil led recycling scheme.
+Environmental factors have continued to be further enhanced by fine turning the Building Management system and ensuring a recycling scheme is in place.

 The school faces a number of principal risks as set out in the 'Principal Risks and Uncertainties' section.